Travel Value Finder

 | Experience | Why It Matters | Recommended Time |

-| Florence Cathedral (Duomo) | Iconic symbol of Florence | 1–2 hours |
+| Florence Cathedral (Duomo) | Iconic symbol of Florence | 1 – 2 hours |

-| Uffizi Gallery | Renaissance masterpieces | 2–3 hours |
+| Uffizi Gallery | Renaissance masterpieces | 2 – 3 hours |

 | Accademia Gallery | Michelangelo’s David | 1 hour |

-| Ponte Vecchio | Historic bridge & shops | 30–45 minutes |
+| Ponte Vecchio | Historic bridge & shops | 30 – 45 minutes |

 | Piazzale Michelangelo | Best city views | 1 hour |

 These highlights form the foundation of a first visit.
-Detailed itineraries and attraction breakdowns are covered in the Top Things to Do in Florence child page.
+Detailed itineraries and attraction breakdowns are covered in the Top Things to Do in Florence page.

 Best Time to Visit Florence